 The level of motivation decreases since the managers who are required to implement the budget do not own the budget-making process.
 The managers do not take part in the preparation of the budget and may, therefore, lack incentive to ensure its success.

 Unlike top-down budgeting, bottom-up budgeting starts at the department level and moves up to the top management.
 The departmental heads/managers prepare their budget based on present information and past experiences and present it to senior management for approval.
 They take into account margin pressures and market conditions to make the budget more realistic and attainable.
 The budget presented to top management contains an explanation of each item indicated in the budget.

-Thank you for reading CFI’s explanation of top-down budgeting.
-CFI is a global provider of financial analyst training and career advancement for finance professionals, including the Financial Modeling & Valuation Analyst (FMVA)™ certification program.
+Thank you for reading CFI’s guide to Top-Down Budgeting.
 To learn more and expand your career, explore the additional relevant CFI resources below.